Home > Outsourcer > Templates and page layout instructions

 Object styles may be used where practical to automate repetitive styling treatments (e.g. curved boxes, weight or style of rules, text wraps, etc.)

-• Ensure that document pages are based on their respective masters (do not modify Margins and Layouts on the document page, do this on the master).
+• Ensure that document pages are based on their respective Parent page (do not modify Margins and Layouts on the document page, do this on the Parent page).

-• Check all master elements align exactly on left and right hand pages.
+• Check all Parent page elements align exactly on left and right hand pages.

 • Ensure your stroke alignment is set to Align Stroke to Centre in the Stroke palette.